 tokens.scss

-//) inside :root are handled correctly — they do not interfere with token extraction.
+//) inside supported blocks are handled correctly — they do not interfere with token extraction.

 Rules and limitations

-- The same constraints as CSS apply: only the first
+- The same constraints as CSS apply: all supported blocks (

 @mixin,@include, nesting) are not interpreted.
 Only CSS custom property lines (--name: value;) are extracted. - Remote